ZaparooProject/zaparoo.org/content/contact.md

 You can also create an issue in the appropriate [GitHub repository](https://github.com/ZaparooProject/).

-## TapTo Life App
+## Zaparoo App

-Check the community resources or send an email to: [support@zaparoo.com](mailto:support@zaparoo.com)
+Check the community resources or email: support@zaparoo.com

+## Commercial and Trademark Use

+Commercial use of Zaparoo projects is allowed under the existing licenses, as long as the conditions of trademark usage are met.
+Refer to the [Terms of Use](/terms) for more information.
+If unsure, email: support@zaparoo.com

+Some sub-projects may NOT allow commercial use.
+In this case, contact the original author for permission.

+If you'd like to use Zaparoo trademarks, email: trademark@zaparoo.com

-## Commercial Use and Media Inquiries
+## Media Inquiries

-Please use the [contact page](https://zaparoo.com/contact) of the [Zaparoo.com](https://zaparoo.com) website for commercial use not covered by the existing [licenses](https://tapto.wiki/Licenses), media inquiries, and other business-related matters.
+For media inquiries such as requests for review items, email: media@zaparoo.com